MatijaSi/Welmish-Woundikins/README.md

 1. Make sure the terminal in which you run the game is big enough (otherwise menus won't show)
 2. Mapgen takes a lot of time, so be patient.

+### New:
+Sectorized map generator with caverns, dungeons and mazes.
+Colours.

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.
 Put all files into one directory.
 Then run in terminal: ruby main.rb